History Repeats Itself or: How I learned to Stop Worrying and Love Another Late-’70s Media Reckoning

 The Streaming Boom Was Our ’60s Studio System

-The last decade of media mirrors the decades before that reckoning: Cheap capital, infinite growth assumptions, subscriber numbers replacing taste, algorithms replacing editorial judgment, and IP replacing meaning.
+The last decade of media mirrors the decades before that reckoning, cheap capital, infinite growth assumptions, audience numbers replacing taste, focus groups replacing editorial judgment, and IP replacing meaning.
 The logic was simple, volume would mask failure.
 If something didn’t work, bury it under ten more releases.
-For a while, that illusion held.
+That model only functions when failure is cheap enough to absorb.
+Blumhouse can survive it because the budgets stay low; five misses can be offset by one hit.
+Streaming tried to apply that same logic at an entirely different scale, and for a while, the illusion held.
 But now the lie is exposed.
-Streamers are pulling back, orders are down, budgets are scrutinized, layoffs are widespread, price hikes are driving churn, the era of “we’ll fix it in post / marketing / Season 2” is ending.
-But do not mistake this with artistic aversion the truth is far simpler, it's just economic gravity.
+Streamers are pulling back, orders are down, budgets are being scrutinized, layoffs are widespread, and price hikes are driving churn.
+The era of “we’ll fix it in post / marketing / Season 2” is over.

 Why Tight Money Doesn’t Kill Bold Work, It Kills Mediocrity

 At first glance, it sounds backward to say that tighter budgets favor distinct voices.
 Shouldn’t companies become more cautious?
 They do but caution no longer means blandness.
-In the boom years, “safe” meant: Four-quadrant appeal, broad, neutral tone, familiar IP sanded smooth, endless development.
+In the boom years, “safe” meant four-quadrant appeal, broad, neutral tone, familiar IP sanded smooth, endless development.
 That model only works when money is cheap enough to absorb waste.
 When capital tightens, the most dangerous thing a project can be is unclear.
-Middle-of-the-road work is expensive.
-It requires: Heavy marketing to explain itself, endless rewrites to please imagined audiences, executive oversight to correct indecision, and franchise scaffolding to justify existence.
+Middle of the road work is expensive.
+It requires heavy marketing to explain itself, endless rewrites to please imagined audiences, executive oversight to correct indecision, and franchise framework to justify existence.
 Distinct voices, by contrast, are cheaper.
 Clear intent reduces development friction.
 Strong POV attracts talent organically.
 Identity markets itself through word of mouth.
 A defined audience creates a predictable floor.
 When money gets tight, studios don’t chase “riskier” projects, they stop subsidizing mediocrity.
 Clarity becomes the safest bet, even when it looks strange, sharp, or uncompromising.

 Comics Are Already There